 You Must Weigh Yourself Daily To Know The Efficacy Of A Work-out

 Changes don’t happen overnight.
+Another thing that trainers reveal the worst fitness advice was to weight everyday.
 Weighing yourself daily will not help you determine the efficacy of your work-out as results take time to show.
 The practice is in fact counterproductive as it can increase a sense of frustration with the lack of visible results, making you demotivated and less likely to continue exercising.
 If you really want to track your progress in terms of weight loss, it is suggested that you weigh yourself once a week instead.

 Cardio Is Of Little Benefit

 Not doing cardio is another one of the worst fitness advice that trainers have known.
 People might tell you that cardio is a waste of time and has only a few benefits, but in reality, it has multiple benefits.
 It helps with weight loss, boosts metabolism, increases lung capacity, increases bone density, burns calories, and helps control your appetite.
 Almost no form of exercise is pointless, as each offers its own benefits.

 So, the next time you receive fitness advice that you know to be untrue, just be ready to share this post with your friends.
 Don’t forget that you could be a source of misinformation too, so before you send any fitness tips make sure that they’re fact-based.